Approximation Algorithms for Computing Maximin Share Allocations: Introduction

 \section{Introduction}

-We study a fair division problem in the context of allocating indivisible goods.
+We study a recently proposed fair division problem in the context of allocating indivisible goods.
 Fair division has attracted the attention of various scientific disciplines, including among others, mathematics, economics, and political science.
-Ever since the first attempt for a formal treatment by Steinhaus, Banach, and Knaster~\cite{Steinhaus48}, many interesting and challenging questions have emerged.
-Over the past decades, a vast literature has developed, e.g., see~\cite{BT96,RW98}, and several notions of fairness have been suggested.
-The area gradually gained popularity in computer science as well, as most of the questions are inherently algorithmic, see among others~\cite{EP06-focs,WS07} for earlier works, and the upcoming survey~\cite{Procaccia14-survey} on more recent results.
+Ever since the first attempt for a formal treatment by Steinhaus, Banach, and Knaster~\citep{Steinhaus48}, many interesting and challenging questions have emerged.
+Over the past decades, a vast literature has developed, see e.g., \citep{BT96,RW98}, and several notions of fairness have been suggested.
+The area gradually gained popularity in computer science as well, as most of the questions are inherently algorithmic, see~\citep{EP84,EP06-focs,WS07}, among others, for earlier works and the surveys by~\citet{Procaccia14-survey} and by~\citet{BCM16-survey} on more recent results.

 The objective in fair division problems is to allocate a set of resources to a set of $n$ agents in a way that leaves every agent satisfied.
 In the continuous case, the available resources are typically represented by the interval [0, 1], whereas in the discrete case, we have a set of distinct, indivisible goods.
-The preferences of each agent are represented by a valuation function, which is usually an additive function on the set of goods (a probability distribution in the continuous case).
+The preferences of each agent are represented by a valuation function, which is usually an additive function (additive on the set of goods in the discrete case, or a probability distribution on $[0, 1]$ in the continuous case).
 Given such a setup, many solution concepts have been proposed as to what constitutes a fair solution.
 Some of the standard ones include {\it proportionality, envy-freeness, equitability} and several variants of them.
+The most related concept to our work is proportionality, where an allocation is called proportional, if each agent receives a bundle of goods that is worth at least $1/n$ of the total value according to her valuation function.

+Interestingly, all the above mentioned solutions and several others can be attained in the continuous case.
+Apart from mere existence, in some cases we can also have efficient algorithms, see e.g.,~\citep{EP84} for proportionality and \citep{AM16} for some recent progress on envy-freeness.
+In the presence of indivisible goods however, the picture is quite different.
+We cannot guarantee existence and it is even NP-hard to decide whether a given instance admits fair allocations.
+In fact, in most cases it is hard to produce decent approximation guarantees.